sne11ius/StundenTextfilePlugin/README.md

 Configuration
 =============

+`nightLimit`: Number of hours of a day that should belong to the preceding day.
+If e.g. you happen to work from `23:00 - 02:00`, this plugin might kinda freak out and compute negative durations.
+So if you have such cases, make sure (nightLimit >= end work time).
+Example: `4`

 `readFrom` must point to a file a directory that contains your data.
 If it is a directory, _all_ files will be recursively read and must be parsable for this plugin.